hwd404/FOLD-R-PP/README.md

 ## Instruction
 ### Data preparation

-The FOLD-R++ algorithm takes tabular data as input, the first line for the tabular data should be the feature name for each column.
+The FOLD-R++ algorithm takes tabular data as input, the first line for the tabular data should be the feature names of each column.
-The FOLD-R++ does not need encoding for training data.
-It can deal with numeric, categorical, and even mixed features (one column contains categorical and numeric values) directly.
+The FOLD-R++ does not need encoding for training.
+It can deal with numeric, categorical, and even mixed type features (one column contains categorical and numeric values) directly.
-But, the numeric features should be specified before loading data, otherwise they would be dealt like categorical features (only equality literals would be generated).
+But, the numeric features should be specified before loading data, otherwise they would be dealt like categorical features (only literals with = and != would be generated).

-There are many UCI datasets can be found in the **data** directory, and the data preparation code pieces should be added to datasets.py.
+There are many UCI datasets can be found in the **data** directory, and the code pieces of data preparation should be added to datasets.py.

-For example, the UCI breast-w dataset can be loaded with the following code.
+For example, the UCI breast-w dataset can be loaded with the following code:

 <code>